 These eight-inch Mego-inspired figures were made in the mid-1970s by toy manufacturer Lincoln International.
 The Monsters saw distribution in the United Kingdom, Europe, and North America.
 Variations of both the packaging and figures themselves exist which implies that several runs were made.

-We also have galleries of other original Lincoln International creations such as Big Bill, Mr.Rock, the Thrill Seekers and Big Bad John.
+This isn’t all about the Monsters, we also have galleries of other original Lincoln International creations such as Big Bill, Mr.Rock, the Thrill Seekers, and Big Bad John.

 If you have something we don’t and would like to share, please reach out to us!

 The Monsters were distributed by Lewis Galoob in America, leading to the famous Ward’s catalog spread in 1976 .
 In Canada a company called P.K.
-Douglass brought them in and sold to sub-distributors such as Variety Product Sales.
+Douglass brought them in branded them under the Valiant banner and sold to sub-distributors such as Variety Product Sales.

 The United Kingdom distributor is not known but Lincoln did at one point have a UK office, it is the only country that seemed to get the first wave of solid boxed monsters.